Assessment Stage 3: Information request

 - stormwater disposal and lawful point of discharge

-- unclear plans or lack of plans required to assess the development
+- unclear or insufficient plans provided to assess the development

 - site access, parking and manoeuvring